-To be honest, your first film, second film, maybe even third film most likely will not be your best work.
+To be honest, your first film, second film and maybe even third film most likely will not be your best work.
 So when you are initially honing your skill set, I suggest you forego expensive equipment, and use something you can find right in your pocket most of the time: your iPhone.

 Remember when cell phones used to cost about 50 bucks?
 Those were the days.
 Now a new iPhone can run you as much as $1,000!
 However, there is a good reason for the price tag, and it is because these are actually pretty powerful machines.
 One of the most impressive parts of it?
 The camera!

-The logistics of a crew, actors, locations, props, and more is something for another article.
-In this article, we explain why it makes sense to simply use your iPhone for your first few films.
+It makes sense to simply use your iPhone for your first few films.
 Heck, I personally think it has a strong enough camera to use even once you have honed your filmmaking skills.
 Just look at the 2015 film “Tangerine."
 It was shot entirely on 3 iPhone5s’, and made it into Sundance Film Festival, along with a limited theatrical release.
 Imagine what you can do with an iPhone8 or iPhoneX!